 - Can we track the risk associated with the outsourcing arrangement: risk to our customer relationships, business continuity, regulatory compliance, liabilities, security and privacy, data management, etc.?

-- How good is our knowledge of the provider world?
+- How good is our knowledge of the service provider world?
 Do we understand their off-shore/on-shore model?
-References?
 Strengths and weaknesses?
 Culture and compatibility?
+Ability to innovate?

 - Can we calculate the trade-offs between pricing, service level performance, and commercial terms?
 Do we have access to market benchmarks?
-How will we know if we are getting a good deal?
+How will we know if we are getting a fair deal?

-- Do we have the ability to “normalize” RFP responses since they will all be different?
+- Do we have the ability to compare (“normalize”) the RFP responses since they will all be different?
+Is the price really the price, or are there “gotchas” hidden in deal assumptions?

-- Do we have the skill and knowledge to negotiate an outsourcing contract?
+- Do we have the in-house skills and knowledge to negotiate the complex terms of an outsourcing contract?

-If you’re uncomfortable with going it alone on any of these issues, you owe it to yourself and your organization to consider working with an experienced advisor to guide you through the outsourcing process.
+If you’re uncomfortable going it alone on any/all of these issues, you owe it to yourself and your organization to at least consider working with an experienced sourcing advisor to guide you through the outsourcing process.

-If you’re interested in our sourcing advisory services and would like to speak to an expert in your industry, schedule an appointment here.
+If you’re interested in Wavestone’s sourcing advisory services, or if you just have questions and would like to speak to an expert, feel free to schedule an appointment here.

 Have a Question?
 Just Ask